Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Noncontiguous Setting

 \begin{theorem} Algorithm~\ref{greedy-algorithm-for-general-identical-agents} is an EF1 algorithm for general identical valuations that requires no adjustments. \end{theorem}

-\begin{proof} Since once an item is assigned to an agent, Algorithm~\ref{greedy-algorithm-for-general-identical-agents} will keep allocating it to the same agent in the future, it is clear that no adjustments are made.
-Now we use induction to prove that every returned allocation is EF1.
-When there are no items, the allocation is clearly EF1.
+\begin{proof} Algorithm~\ref{greedy-algorithm-for-general-identical-agents} makes no adjustments since once an item is assigned to an agent, it will be allocated to the same agent in the future.
+Now we prove that every returned allocation is EF1 by induction.
+When there are no items, the allocation is trivially EF1.
 We will prove that if the current allocation is EF1, then after the arrival of a new item, the newly generated allocation is also EF1.
-When a new item $g$ comes, suppose that agent $k$ is the agent with minimum valuation and thus gets $g$.
+When a new item $g$ comes, suppose that agent $k$ is the agent with the minimum valuation for his current bundle and thus gets $g$.
 Since all agents do not envy agent $k$ before the assignment by the choice of $k$, they will not envy agent $k$ up to one item in the new allocation.
-This concludes the proof. \end{proof}
+Therefore, the new allocation is also EF1. \end{proof}